citp/privacy-policy-historical/s/sp/spu/sputnikmusic.com.md

-> *The following text is extracted and transformed from the sputnikmusic.com privacy policy that was archived on 2012-11-04.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20121104072801id_/http%3A//www.sputnikmusic.com/policy.php) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the sputnikmusic.com privacy policy that was archived on 2013-06-13.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130613064506id_/http%3A//www.sputnikmusic.com/policy.php) for the most accurate reproduction.*

-# Sputnikmusic - Privacy Policy
+# Privacy Policy | Sputnikmusic

 **Privacy Policy**